Miss Stone Affair: Kidnapping

 Sandanski was then drawn to the idea of kidnapping a Protestant missionary of Bansko.
-A detachment led by the voivoda Yane Sandanski and the sub-voivodas Hristo Chernopeev and Krǎstyo Asenov carried this out on August 21, 1901.
-Two women (Ellen Maria Stone and her fellow missionary Katerina Stefanova-Cilka) were kidnapped somewhere between Bansko and Gorna Dzhumaya, which were Ottoman towns.
+A detachment led by the voivoda Yane Sandanski and the sub-voivodas Hristo Chernopeev and Krastyo Asenov carried this out on August 21, 1901.
+Two women (Ellen Maria Stone and her fellow missionary Katerina Stefanova-Cilka) were kidnapped near Gradevo, between Bansko and Gorna Dzhumaya, which were Ottoman towns.
+Miss Stone has been described as having experienced "Stockholm syndrome".
+Per academic Dmitar Tasić and historian İpek Yosmaoğlu, it was apparently an early case of the alleged condition.

 The goal of the kidnapping was to receive a heavy ransom, which would aid the financially-struggling IMRO.
 The detachment was pursued by the Ottoman and the Bulgarian authorities and by a cheta of a contending organization, the Supreme Macedonian Committee.
 Ottoman authorities briefly arrested Grigor Cilka, Katerina's husband, on unfounded charges of being complicit in the kidnapping.
-Sometimes regarded as a case of the Stockholm syndrome since the kidnappers even assisted Cilka in giving birth to her daughter, the affair ended after intensive negotiations in early 1902, half a year after the kidnapping.
+The affair ended after intensive negotiations in early 1902, half a year after the kidnapping.
 IMRO was paid a ransom of 14,000 Ottoman gold liras on January 18, 1902, in Bansko, and the hostages were released on February 2 near Strumica.

 Widely covered by the media at the time, the event has been often dubbed "America's first modern hostage crisis."